chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 npm install # or yarn install
 ```

-Open the directory in your IDE of choice and you'll see we have some basically tooling and scaffolding for our application:
+Open the directory in your IDE of choice and you'll see we have some basic tooling and scaffolding for our application:

 - `cypress` - [cypress](https://www.cypress.io/) end-to-end tests
 - `src` - our working directory